MarianoOG/Lesson-Notes-Secure-and-Private-AI/README.md

 ## Initiatives

-I will use this repository to elaborate on the challenges as well as other ideas related to the course I will be writing my progress day by day in the [#60DaysOfUdacity](60DaysOfUdacity.md) list which is one of the initiatives of the course.
+I will use this repository to elaborate on the challenges as well as other ideas related to the course.
+My progress day by day is written in the [#60DaysOfUdacity](60DaysOfUdacity.md) list which is one of the initiatives of the course.

 You can also follow the progress in [twitter](https://twitter.com/Mariano_OG/status/1145344794690031619?ref_src=twsrc%5Etfw").